ztyyLV/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 #### `OnWebTwainError`

-A built-in callback triggered when an error is detected when laoding the Web TWAIN environment
+A built-in callback triggered when an error is detected when loading the Web TWAIN environment

 **Example**
 ```javascript